shina227/alu-AirBnB_clone/README.md

-# AirBnB Clone - Command Interpreter
+# AirBnB Clone - Console

 ## Description

-This project is a command-line interface (CLI) application that serves as the first step in creating a full AirBnB clone.
-The CLI acts as a console where users can manage various objects (like users, places, amenities, and more) in a persistent storage system.
+This is a command-line app for managing an Airbnb-style platform.
+It lets you create, view, update, and delete different objects (like users, places, and amenities) and saves them in a file.

 ## Features